TECO Line Streetcar: Rolling stock

-The system originally had had eleven operating streetcars: nine modern replica double-truck Birney cars, one replica open-bench "Breezer" (similar to J.G.
-Brill cars built for Metropolitan Street Railway of New York), and one restored original Birney car.
+The system originally had had eleven operating streetcars: nine modern replica double-truck Birney cars, one replica open-bench "Breezer" (similar to JG Brill Company cars built for Metropolitan Street Railway of New York), and one restored original Birney car.
 The replicas were built by the Gomaco Trolley Company in Ida Grove, Iowa.
 In 2020, the number of operating streetcars was reduced to ten as car #429 was in an accident that damaged it beyond repair.
 The replica vehicles resemble the originals that were operating in the city from the 1920s to 1946.

-The Birney #163, is the fully restored unit and is smaller than the replica models.
+The Birney #163 is the fully restored unit and is smaller than the replica models.
 This streetcar ran on the Tampa & Ybor City Street Railway between 1923 and 1946.
 It was found in 1991 in Sulphur Springs, a neighborhood in Tampa, where it had been used as an apartment and later a storage shed.
 Volunteers worked more than 10,000 hours to restore the car to its former condition.
 It is Florida's only operational historic streetcar.

 The replica Birney cars have a welded steel body with cosmetic rivets added to make them look older.
 The cars are wheelchair-accessible, are air-conditioned and offer free WiFi.
 The seats are made of wood and are reversible for when the car changes direction.
 The cars are also equipped with on-board ticket dispensers; however, they do not provide change.